Looking for the best things to do in Symi, Greece? I planned the perfect picturesque trip to this Greek island and want to help you do the same!

 #4.
 Visit The Monastery of Panormitis

-If you have the time, you definitely want to make a visit to the Holy Monastery of the Taxiarch Michael Panormitis known as the Panormitis Monastery.
+If you have the time, you should definitely visit the Holy Monastery of the Taxiarch Michael Panormitis, also known as the Panormitis Monastery.

 Since it’s located on the other side of the island, you need to budget for more time at one of Symi’s most famous sites.